railem/replayChart/readme.md

 ## Example 3

-This example visualizes all input files in the given folder in the same chart:
+This example visualizes all input files in the given folder in seperate charts:

 `java -jar replayChart-1.0.jar /path/to/folder`